-Alcohol & Illicit Drug Addiction
+Alcohol and Illicit Drug Addiction

-Although pain medication may be more common among veterans, that doesn’t mean drugs and alcohol aren’t also used to numb the pain of PTSD and other military-related issues.
+Although pain medication may be more common among veterans, that doesn’t mean other drugs and alcohol aren’t also used to numb the pain of PTSD and other military-related issues.
 Alcohol abuse is just as easy to fall into and has just as many negative effects on one’s life and family.
 When paired with other substances, alcohol and drugs can be a deadly combination.

 1st Step Behavioral Health has helped veterans struggling with substance abuse and mental health issues for over 20 years with a 99% approval rating from alumni.
 We treat each patient as if they are family and make sure they are given the individualized support needed to address their needs.

-Treatment from mental health and substance abuse can provide you with a new start to your future.
+Treatment for mental health and substance abuse can provide you with a new start to your future.
 You deserve the highest level of care possible.
 You may not be sure what your future holds, but if you reach out to 1st Step’s addiction treatment center and speak to an admissions counselor, you will learn more about the treatment options available to you.
 That includes helping you pay for treatment using your VA Community Care Network Insurance plan through OptumServe.

 We can help you get better.
 Contact us today to find out which program might be right for you, or to begin the process of arranging for treatment.